Discrete geometry and isotropic surfaces: Introduction

-We would like to say that any quadrilateral of $\RR^{2n}$ contained in an isotropic plane is an \emph{isotropic quadrilateral}.
-However, quadrilaterals are generally not contained in a $2$-dimensional plane.
-The above attempt of definition can be extended via the Stokes theorem for every non flat quadrilateral: a quadrilateral of $\RR^{2n}$ is called an \emph{isotropic quadrilateral}, if the integral of the Liouville form $\lambda$ along the quadrilateral --- that is four oriented line segments --- vanishes (cf. \S\ref{sec:lagquad}). \begin{rmk} In particular, for any compact embedded oriented surface $S$ of $\RR^{2n}$ with boundary given by an isotropic quadrilateral, we have $ \int_S\omega=0$ by Stokes theorem. \end{rmk}
+A mesh $\tau\in\scrM_N$ is an object that associates $\RR^{2n}$-coordinates to every vertex of the quadrangulation $\cQ_N(\Sigma)$.
+A quadrilateral of $\RR^{2n}$ is called an \emph{isotropic quadrilateral}, if the integral of the Liouville form $\lambda$ along the quadrilateral vanishes.
 By extension, we say that a mesh $\tau\in \scrM_N$ is isotropic if the quadrilateral in $\RR^{2n}$ associated to each face of $\cQ_n(\Sigma)$ via $\tau$ is isotropic.
 The main strategy for proving Theorem~\ref{theo:maindiscr} involves the following approximation result: \begin{theointro} Given an isotropic immersion $\ell:\Sigma\to\RR^{2n}$, there exists a family of isotropic quadrangular meshes $\rho_N\in\scrM_N$ defined for every $N$ sufficiently large, with the following property: for every $\epsilon>0$, there exists $N_0>0$ such that for every $N\geq N_0$ and every vertex $v$ of $\cQ_N(\Sigma)$, we have

 \end{theointro} An isotropic quadrilateral of $\RR^{2n}$ is always the base of an isotropic pyramid in $\RR^{2n}$ (cf. \S\ref{sec:pyramid}), which is easily found as the solution of a linear system.
 This remark allows to pass from an isotropic quadrangular mesh to an isotropic triangular mesh.
 Together with Theorem~\ref{theo:mainquad} this provides essentially the proof of Theorem~\ref{theo:maindiscr}.